-One (main) employment (jobholders) refers to the total number of persons (headcount) employed in the national economy or in the civilian sector.
+One (main) employment (jobholders) refers to the total number of persons (headcount) employed in the national economy.

 Second (additional) employment (jobholders) refers to an additional working activity of persons, who have two or more jobs.
 Such persons are already one time included among persons who have one (main) job.